In a wonderful example of the social construction of time, there was no Friday, December 30th, 2011 in Samoa (NPR).

 The country decided to move from one side of the International Dateline to the other.
 The move, accomplished by skipping forward 24 hours, will allow it to align its week with its largest trading partners: Australia, New Zealand, China and Tonga.
 Many business leaders were thrilled at the switch.

 Thanks to sociologist Dan Hirschman for the tip!
-Also in the social construction of time: Social Construction, Deviance, and Daylight Savings.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Also in the social construction of time: Social Construction, Deviance, and Daylight Savings.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.